Yevrag35/ManagementUI/README.md

 * __Add__ - Clicking the "New App" button.
 * __Edit, Remove__ - Right-clicking the app in the list.

-Tags used for filtering can be added to an applications.
+Tags used for filtering can be added to any applications.
 Right-click the app and select "Edit Tags...".

 ### Keyboard Shortcuts